Anatomy of Higher-Order Non-Hermitian Skin and Boundary Modes: GSBZ and NHSE beyond 1D

-In this section, we give an explicit example of the diverse types of skin modes in our NH hypercubic models in 2D, the NH Lieb lattice.
-Starting from the results of the exact mappings in \Cref{eq:psi_rl}, we finalize the construction of eigenmodes by taking into account spectral mirror symmetry and boundary constraints under complete OBC.
+In this section, we present the exact solutions to our NH hypercubic lattice in 2D, the NH Lieb model.
+Based on the results of gauge transforms in \Cref{eq:psi_rl}, we finalize the construction of $O (N^n)$ skin modes by taking into account spectral mirror symmetry and boundary constraints under complete OBC.